Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 Scientific Skepticism

-• Lack of Empirical Evidence: Many alchemical processes lacked replication and empirical validation.
+• Lack of Empirical Evidence: Many alchemical processes lacked reproducibility and empirical validation.

 Ethical Considerations